CZ-NIC/knot/doc/reference.rst

 -------------

 If enabled, :ref:`automatic ACL<remote_automatic-acl>` setting of
-configured remotes is considered when evaluating autorized operations.
+configured remotes is considered when evaluating authorized operations.

 *Default:* off